-In the diagram shown below, Nielsen watermarking will be present from the same Nielsen hardware solution on the Linear distribution, OTT Feeds (unless DAI) and the transcoder used for Mobile and Web distribution.
-For Mobile and Web Distribution, you will also be required to add a Nielsen SDK onto the transcoder for PCM to ID3 conversion, and a Nielsen SDK for your web and mobile browsers.
+In the diagram shown below, Nielsen watermarking will be present from the same Nielsen hardware solution on the Linear distribution, OTT Feeds (unless DAI) as well as the transcoder used for Mobile and Web distribution.
+For Mobile and Web Distribution, you will also be required to add a Nielsen SDK onto the transcoder for PCM to ID3 conversion, as well as a Nielsen SDK for your web and mobile browsers.
 All viewing will be captured and reported to your linear TV ratings.